agb721/extra_mile_playground/README.md

 Team members: Michael Chen, Andreas Greiler-Basaldua, Tim Miller, Paris Nikitidis

 ## Problem We're Solving
-- 65% of people give up on their workout plans within 3 to 6 months, in part due to a lack of sustained enjoyment during physical exercise (check/find source)
+- 65% of people give up on their workout plans within 3 to 6 months, in part due to a lack of sustained enjoyment during physical exercise and the delayed gratification
 - It can be difficult to identify the right balance between challenge and enjoyment, especially for less experienced runners and runners with special conditions (disabilities, injuries etc.)
--

 *Extra Mile* leverages Arctop's neural interface technology and AR immersion to make running more fun and effective across 3 levers:
-- **Gamification:** …
 - **Pacer:** the pacer (overlayed in AR) leverages the user's real-time movement and biometric information (heart rate, enjoyment index, flow state index) to provide just the right pace at any point in the run - maximizing the time the user spends in 'flow state'
+- **Gamification:** Real-time feedback (e.g. pacer avatar changes color during flow moments) provides instant gratification while exerciszing, and the mobile app helps the user set concrete goals.
 - **Self-coaching:** the mobile app lets the user track their progress and explore the relationship between athletic performance, enjoyment and physical health.

 ## Target user